BIKER DAD: Former Mobile County Sheriff’s deputy killed in Washington motorcycle crash, family needs help bringing him home

 TACOMA, Wa.
 (WKRG/BIKER DAD)– More than 2-thousand miles from his hometown of Mobile, Alabama former Mobile County Sheriff’s deputy Joseph Sanders had started a new life in Tacoma Washington.
-He had recently moved there to be with “the love of his life” and their 9-month old baby, according to an online fundraiser.
 Unfortunately, that life was cut short on March 27th.
 The father, only 26 years old, died in a motorcycle crash.
 Now his family wants to bring him the 2,144 miles back home to Mobile, so he can rest in peace at home.

+- Ruff Riders motorcycle club pays tribute to rapper DMX outside hospital

 - BIKER DAD: Former Mobile County Sheriff’s deputy killed in Washington motorcycle crash, family needs help bringing him home